-The mighty Gene are, for the first time, releasing all their albums on a tremendous 8LP special edition set to pre-order now for a 14th August release.
+The mighty Gene are, for the first time, releasing all their albums on a tremendous 8LP special edition set to order now.
 It’s limited to 1,000 copies, and already looks like a ‘must-have’ for any indie collector – we’re hoping to get some expanded shots soon but for the moment, had to share the info…

 The band, inspired by the likes of The Smiths, The Jam and The Faces, were led by Martin Rossiter’s distinct vocals, alongside the wonderfully talented Steve Mason, Kevin Miles and Matt James.
 This beauty from Demon Records, who’ve been behind some epic re-launches in recent times, celebrates the 25th Anniversary of Gene‘s debut Olympian (and I fell in love with For The Dead so many moons ago) and features all four studio albums, plus the compilation: